Geek-James/ddBuy/README.en.md

 [简体中文](https://github.com/Geek-James/ddBuy/blob/master/README.md) | English

-📣 📣 Detailed tutorial is writing, for the first time obtain detailed tutorial document, add the author WeChat: szfter
+📣 📣 The next open source project is in creation, scan the qr code below, the first time for the latest open source dynamically.

 ## Summary